yiyd1004/connect_four/README.md

-# Jetbrains Connect Four for Kotlin and Dart
+# Connect Four for Kotlin and Dart

-Jetbrains Connect Four project for studying Kotlin and Dart.
+Connect Four project from hyperskill.org for studying Kotlin and Dart.